narner/MyWebsite/content/Books.md

 **Music**

-* [Designing Sound](https://www.amazon.com/Designing-Sound-Press-Andy-Farnell/dp/0262014416/ref=sr_1_1?dchild=1&keywords=Designing+Sound&qid=1630812869&sr=8-1) - Sound designer Andy Farnell walks readers through the principles of synthesis for sound design with practical experices using [PureData](https://puredata.info)
+* [Designing Sound](https://www.amazon.com/Designing-Sound-Press-Andy-Farnell/dp/0262014416/ref=sr_1_1?dchild=1&keywords=Designing+Sound&qid=1630812869&sr=8-1) - Sound designer Andy Farnell walks readers through the principles of synthesis for sound design with practical exercises using [PureData](https://puredata.info)

 * [Electronic and Experimental Music](https://www.amazon.com/Electronic-Experimental-Music-Technology-Culture/dp/1138365467/ref=sr_1_1?dchild=1&keywords=Electronic+and+Experimental+Music&qid=1630812915&sr=8-1) - Traces the history of music made with machines from musique concrète to hip-hop sampling.

-* [Embodied Music Cognition and Mediation Technology](https://www.amazon.com/Embodied-Music-Cognition-Mediation-Technology/dp/0262122936/ref=sr_1_1?dchild=1&keywords=Embodied+Music+Cognition+and+Mediation+Technology&qid=1630812937&sr=8-1) - Presents an arugment that embodied cognition provides a framework for thinking about the tools that we use to make and create music.
+* [Embodied Music Cognition and Mediation Technology](https://www.amazon.com/Embodied-Music-Cognition-Mediation-Technology/dp/0262122936/ref=sr_1_1?dchild=1&keywords=Embodied+Music+Cognition+and+Mediation+Technology&qid=1630812937&sr=8-1) - Presents an argument that embodied cognition provides a framework for thinking about the tools that we use to make and create music.

 * [Kraftwerk: Future Music from Germany](https://www.amazon.com/Kraftwerk-Future-Germany-Uwe-Schutte/dp/0141986751/ref=sr_1_2?dchild=1&keywords=Kraftwerk%3A+Future+Music+from+Germany&qid=1630814000&sr=8-2) - Covers the history of the iconic German electronic band, including discussion of their broader impact on more mainstream music and culture.

 * [Musical Gestures](https://www.amazon.com/Musical-Gestures-Sound-Movement-Meaning/dp/0415998875/ref=sr_1_1?dchild=1&keywords=Musical+Gestures&qid=1630812974&sr=8-1) - Collection of essays on the relationship between gestures and music.

 **Signal Processing**

 * [An Introduction to Information Theory](https://www.amazon.com/Introduction-Information-Theory-Symbols-Mathematics/dp/0486240614/ref=sr_1_2?dchild=1&keywords=An+Introduction+to+Information+Theory&qid=1630812998&sr=8-2) - Explanatory work on the field without the heavy math.

 **Software Engineering**